-Wastewater Inspection Section:
+Wastewater Inspection Section

-Wastewater Data Compliance Evaluation Section:
+Wastewater Data Compliance Evaluation Section

-NPDES compliance reports submitted to IDEM, such as Discharge Monitoring Reports (DMRs) and Monthly Reports of Operation (MROs), are evaluated by the Wastewater Data Compliance Evaluation Section staff for completeness and compliance with NPDES requirements.
+Reports submitted to IDEM, such as Discharge Monitoring Reports (DMRs) and Monthly Reports of Operation (MROs), are evaluated by the Wastewater Data Compliance Evaluation Section staff for completeness and compliance with NPDES requirements.
 This information, along with information gathered during compliance inspections, may be used to initiate action by IDEM aimed at returning a facility to compliance.
 These actions usually take the form of an email, telephone call, or noncompliance letter, but in more serious situations can result in a referral for formal enforcement.

-OWQ Enforcement Section:
+OWQ Enforcement Section

-Wastewater Operator Certification and Continuing Education:
+Wastewater Operator Certification and Continuing Education

 This program includes issuance of operator licenses; preparation, administration, and follow-up of certification exams, review of applications for certification; review and approval of applications for continuing education courses; tracking the number of contact hours earned by each operator; and meeting with operators and their organizations.
 This program assures:

-- wastewater treatment plant operators maintain and improve their knowledge of wastewater treatment systems
+- wastewater treatment plant operators maintain and improve their knowledge of wastewater treatment systems.

-- wastewater treatment plants are under the supervision of operators with the appropriate level of experience and the knowledge to properly operate the systems for which they are responsible
+- wastewater treatment plants are under the supervision of operators with the appropriate level of experience and the knowledge to properly operate the systems for which they are responsible.

 - wastewater treatment plants produce effluent in compliance with all applicable federal and state rules, assuring clean water for all Hoosiers.